MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/presence-custom-presence.md

 - Busy DND
 - Offline

-A presence status consists of two elements:

-- **Base status**: The availability or status category.
-- **Presence text**: The text that is associated with a specific base status.
-For example, in the **Available – Available for Work** presence status, **Available** is the base status, and **Available for Work** is the presence text.

 > [!div class=mx-imgBorder]
 > ![presence view](../media/oc-presence-view.png)

 In addition to the out-of-box presence statuses, admins can configure custom presence statuses for agents.
 For example, if the agents on your team want to attend a training, you can create a custom **Away – In Training** presence status.
-In this way, no conversations will be assigned to agents who attend the training.
+In this way, no conversations can be assigned to these agents as they are in a training.
+The routing rules can also be modified to achieve the same.

 > [!div class=mx-imgBorder]
 > ![custom presence](../media/oc-custom-presence-example.png)